DoctorWkt/rosco_m68k/code/tools/r68k/README.md

 If not specified, the default ROM image is `firmware/rosco_m68k.rom`, i.e. a file relative to the location of the `r68k` program.
 There is no default SD card filename.

+If your executable was linked using `m68k-elf-ld -T -Map=<name>.map ...` to create a map file with symbols and addresses, then you can use the `-M` command-line flag to load these symbols and associated addresses.

 You can set breakpoints from the command line, e.g.